 As one of China’s megacities and a hub for multinational companies, Shenzhen has a high demand for housing.
-Shenzhen therefore frequently ranks among the most expensive cities not only in China but in the world.
-The city's cost of living and rent prices, though lower than those of cities such as Hong Kong and New York, could prove higher than in London and Dubai.
+Shenzhen frequently ranks among the most expensive cities in China.
+That said, the city’s cost of living and rent prices, although lower than those of cities such as Hong Kong and New York, could prove higher than in London and Dubai.

-Accommodation in Shenzhen will likely take up a significant percentage of an expat's budget.
-It’s best to look into a range of options when renting in Shenzhen.
+Accommodation in Shenzhen will likely take up a significant percentage of your budget.
+It’s best to look into various options when renting in Shenzhen.

 Types of accommodation in Shenzhen

-Shenzhen is one of China’s wealthiest cities and, as such, a great number of luxury accommodation options are available.
+Shenzhen is one of China’s wealthiest cities, and as such, many luxury accommodation options are available.

-Regular apartments are usually partially furnished and come with basic amenities such as televisions, kitchen appliances and washing machines.
+Most accommodation is in the form of apartments, including regular and serviced apartments and compounds.
+Regular apartments are usually partially furnished and have basic amenities such as televisions, kitchen appliances, and washing machines.

-Serviced apartments offer a whole spectrum of amenities and facilities, much like a hotel, and come at a premium.
-Expats staying in Shenzhen for a short period may afford to stay in one of these fully furnished flats.
-Tenants will be able to enjoy a lavish lifestyle, potentially with access to a gym and swimming pool, housekeeping services and on-site restaurants.
+If you’re staying in Shenzhen temporarily, you may afford to stay in one of these fully furnished flats.
+Tenants can enjoy a lavish lifestyle, potentially with access to a gym and swimming pool, housekeeping services and on-site restaurants.

 Flatshares are a popular way of renting an apartment in Shenzhen.
 Given the high cost of accommodation, it is not uncommon for young or single expats in Shenzhen to seek out roommates.
 Having roommates divides up rental expenses and makes Shenzhen’s popular areas and suburbs more accessible.